ROCm/rocprofiler/README.md

     - CTF plugin: Outputs the data in ctf format(a binary trace format)
       - CTF binary output can be viewed using TraceCompass or babeltrace.

-      installation:
+    Usage:

     ```bash
-      rocprofiler-plugins_9.0.0-local_amd64.deb
-      rocprofiler-plugins-9.0.0-local.x86_64.rpm
-      ```

-      usage:

-      ```bash
     # plugin_name can be file, perfetto , ctf
     ./rocprofv2 --plugin plugin_name -i samples/input.txt -d output_dir <app_relative_path> # -d is optional, but can be used to define the directory output for output results
     ```

+    - #### (ATT) Advanced Thread Trace
+      Tool used to collect fine-grained hardware metrics.
+Provides ISA-level instruction hotspot analysis via hardware tracing.

+        ```bash
+        # ATT(Advanced Thread Trace) needs some preparation before running.

+        # 1. Make sure to generate the assembly file for application by executing the following before compiling your HIP Application
+        # This can be achieved globally by following environment variable
+        export HIPCC_COMPILE_FLAGS_APPEND="--save-temps -g"
+        # Similarly, the --save-temps -g flags can be added per file for better ISA generation control.

+        # 2. Install plugin package
+        # see Plugin Support section for installation

+        # 3. Run the following to view the trace
+        # Att-specific options must come right after the assembly file
+        rocprofv2 -i input.txt --plugin att <app_assembly_file> --mode network <app_relative_path>
+        ```
+        ```bash
+        # Example for vectoradd on navi31.
+        # Special attention to gfx1100.s==navi31 in the ISA file name.
+        # Use gfx1030 for navi21, gfx90a for MI200 and gfx940 for MI300
+        hipcc -g --save-temps vectoradd_hip.cpp -o vectoradd_hip.exe
+        rocprofv2 -i input.txt --plugin att vectoradd_hip-hip-amdgcn-amd-amdhsa-gfx1100.s --mode network ./vectoradd_hip.exe
+        # Then open the browser at http://localhost:8000
+        # The ISA can also be obtained from llvm/roc objdump, however, annotations will be different
+        ```
+      - ##### app_assembly_file_relative_path
+        AMDGCN ISA file with .s extension generated in 1st step
+      - ##### app_relative_path
+        Path for the running application
+      - ##### ATT plugin optional parameters
+        - --depth [n]: How many waves per slot to parse (maximum).
+        - --mpi [proc]: Parse with this many mpi processes, for greater analysis speed.
+Does not change results.
+Requires mpi4py.
+        - --att_kernel "filename": Kernel filename to use (instead of ATT asking which one to use).
+        - --trace_file "files": glob (wildcards allowed) of traces files to parse.
+Requires quotes for use with wildcards.
+        - --mode [network, file, off (default)]
+          - ##### network
+            Opens the server with the browser UI. att needs 2 ports available (e.g. 8000, 18000).
+There is an option (default: --ports "8000,18000") to change these.
+            In case rocprofv2 is running on a different machine, use port forwarding "ssh -L 8000:localhost:8000 <user@IP>" so the browser can be used locally.
+For docker, use --network=host --ipc=host -p8000:8000 -p18000:18000
+          - ##### file
+            Dumps the analyzed json files to disk for vieweing at a later time.
+Run python3 httpserver.py from within the generated ui/ folder to view the trace, similarly to network mode.
+The folder can be copied to another machine, and will run without rocm.
+          - ##### off
+            Runs trace collection but not analysis, so it can be analyzed at a later time.
+Run rocprofv2 ATT [network, file] with the same parameters, removing the application binary, to analyze previously generated traces.
+      - ##### input.txt
+        Required.
+Used to select specific compute units and other trace parameters.
+        For first time users, we recommend compiling and running vectorAdd with
+        ```bash
+        att: TARGET_CU=1
+        SE_MASK=0x1
+        SIMD_MASK=0x3
+        ```
+        and histogram with
+        ```bash
+        att: TARGET_CU=0
+        SE_MASK=0xFF
+        SIMD_MASK=0xF // 0xF for GFX9, SIMD_MASK=0 for Navi
+        ```
+        Possible contents:
+        - att: TARGET_CU=1 //or some other CU [0,15] - WGP for Navi [0,8]
+        - SE_MASK=0x1 // bitmask of shader engines.
+The fewer, the easier on the hardware.
+Default enables 1 out of 4 shader engines.
+        - SIMD_MASK=0xF // GFX9: bitmask of SIMDs.
+Navi: SIMD Index [0-3].
+        - DISPATCH=ID,RN // collect trace only for the given dispatch_ID and MPI rank RN.
+RN ignored for single processes.
+Multiple lines with varying combinations of RN and ID can be added.
+        - KERNEL=kernname // Profile only kernels containing the string kernname (c++ mangled name).
+Multiple lines can be added.
+        - PERFCOUNTERS_COL_PERIOD=0x3 // Multiplier period for counter collection [0~31].
+0=fastest (usually once every 16 cycles).
+GFX9 only.
+Counters will be shown in a graph over time in the browser UI.
+        - PERFCOUNTER=counter_name // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_COL_PERIOD.
+GFX9 only.
+        - BUFFER_SIZE=[size] // Sets size of the ATT buffer collection, per dispatch, in megabytes (shared among all shader engines).

+  - ### Flush Interval
-  - Flush Interval: Flush interval can be used to control the interval time in milliseconds between the buffers flush for the tool.
+    Flush interval can be used to control the interval time in milliseconds between the buffers flush for the tool.
 However, if the buffers are full the flush will be called on its own.
 This can be used as in the next example:
     ```bash
     rocprofv2 --flush-interval <TIME_INTERVAL_IN_MILLISECONDS> <rest_of_rocprofv2_arguments> <app_relative_path>
     ```

+  - ### Trace Period
-  - Trace Period: Trace period can be used to control when the profiling or tracing is enabled using two arguments, the first one is the delay time, which is the time spent idle without tracing or profiling.
+    Trace period can be used to control when the profiling or tracing is enabled using two arguments, the first one is the delay time, which is the time spent idle without tracing or profiling.
 The second argument is the profiling or the tracing time, which is the active time where the profiling and tracing are working, so basically, the session will work in the following timeline:
     ```
     # <DELAY_TIME> => <PROFILING_OR_TRACING_SESSION_START> => <ACTIVE_PROFILING_OR_TRACING_TIME> => <PROFILING_OR_TRACING_SESSION_STOP>
     ```
     This feature can be used using the following command:
     ```bash
-    rocprofv2 --trace-period <DELAY_TIME>:<ACTIVE_PROFILING_OR_TRACING_TIME> <rest_of_rocprofv2_arguments> <app_relative_path>
+    rocprofv2 --trace-period <delay>:<active_time>:<interval> <rest_of_rocprofv2_arguments> <app_relative_path>
     ```
+    - delay: Time delay to start profiling (ms).
+    - active_time: How long to profile for (ms).
+    - interval: If set, profiling sessions will start (loop) every "interval", and run for "active_time", until the application ends.
+Must be higher than "active_time".

 - Device Profiling: A device profiling session allows the user to profile the GPU device for counters irrespective of the running applications on the GPU.
 This is different from application profiling. device profiling session doesn't care about the host running processes and threads.
 It directly provides low level profiling information.